Last updated: 16 March 2022

-The Department of Scottish History and Archaeology at National Museums Scotland is currently home to two major programmes of research on Scottish silver in the first millennium AD: the Glenmorangie Research Project, and the Traprain Law Project.
-Thanks to the Arts and Humanities Research Council (AHRC) award, and in collaboration with our co-investigator Dr Andreas Rau (Centre for Baltic and Scandinavian Archaeology, Stiftung Schleswig-Holsteinische Landesmuseen, Germany), National Museums Scotland will be able situate this research in its European context, making new connections with colleagues and new comparisons with collections beyond Scotland.
+The Department of Scottish History and Archaeology at National Museums Scotland was home to two major programmes of research on Scottish silver in the first millennium AD: the Glenmorangie Research Project, and the Traprain Law Project.
+Thanks to the Arts and Humanities Research Council (AHRC) award, and in collaboration with our co-investigator Dr Andreas Rau (Centre for Baltic and Scandinavian Archaeology, Stiftung Schleswig-Holsteinische Landesmuseen, Germany), National Museums Scotland was able to situate this research in its European context, making new connections with colleagues and new comparisons with collections beyond Scotland.

 Spirals in the Norrie’s Law hoard, Fife (AD 450–600).

 Surviving silver from the Norrie’s Law hoard, Fife.

 Gaulcross hoard: the silver handpin, bangle and chain found during the 19th century at Gaulcross, Aberdeenshire

 Traprain Law Treasure: bowl of a silver spoon engraved with a fish, a Christian symbol.